GianGian/dncs-lab/README.md

 _line 7_: assignment of the IP address to the interface

-_line 8_: erase of default route

-_line 9_: defining of default route
+_line 8_: defining of default route

 #### host-b.sh